Edgenesis/shifu.dev/docs/guides/cases/connect-mqtt.md

           MQTTTopic: "/test/test2"
       ... # You can continue to configure commands and corresponding topics according to your own needs, just continue to add according to this format
   mutexInstructions: |
   # Optional, configure mutexInstructions. the format as key, value.
-The key can make corresponding topic in mqttDeviceShifu enter blocking state before published to received, the value is description about key.
+The key is the mutex instruction sent to the device.
+When the device executes the mutex instruction, it enters the busy state and refuses to receive other instructions.
+The value is the response returned by the device to the MQTT broker, indicating that the device has completed the corresponding mutex instruction and recovered to the idle state
-      testMutexInstruction1: "Mutex_test1" # change this value
+    Moving_the_device: "Device_finished_moving" # change this row
-      testMutexInstruction2: "Mutex_test2"
+    Rotating_the_device: "Device_finished_Rotating"
     ... # You can continue to configure mutexInstructions according to your own needs.
 Just continue to add them in this format
 ```

 ## Deploy deviceShifu